Well it has been fun getting my little Drosera capensis from seed to flower.

 Getting there... as you can see in a short time my seedlings have a forth leaf.
 This is somewhat of a shock to me as light levels are low at the moment and my house isn't the warmest.
 For windowsil growning I am more than happy with how well they are coming along.

 One of the things I was told was they CPs are slow to grow...
 Well the little D. capensis is shooting up.
 I have no idea if it is because they have sprintails to eat or just quick growing but now the first of them has its second full leaf.
 As you can see in the image it is still clutching its first dinner and has another open leaf just waiting for the next to jump in, there is also the third leaf already poking up.
 To me this is fast,

 I wish I could get a good image of my little seedling and its prey as I am shocked at the speed that it is digesting it.

 In less than 48 hours my little plant has turned this soft bodied hexapoda into mush.
 It is most seen at the point where the plant has the unfortunate creature in its grasp.
 The body has turned from a bright white colour to a brownish hue and is much thinner.
-I can not be sure that part of this is not down to the normal decomposition but the speed at which it is happening and the fact the it is more pronounced at the points of contact with the plant lends itself to the fact the the plant can consume something at a speed I didn't think it was capable of.
+I can not be sure that part of this is not down to the normal decomposition but the speed at which it is happening and

 A bit of a panic as I look in on my little mirco world this morning as I see one of the little seedlings has got itself a sprintail, now tis wouldn't worry me too much as they eat dead and rotting plant matter but in the tiny trap of my Drosera it looked HUGE!
 IT did cross my mind to find a pin and with the help of a strong lens to remove the springtail.
 I thought better of it as I'd most likely damage the plant in trying to remove it.